Cyphershadow24ar/Leet-Code/README.md

 84. (2749) Minimum Operations to Make the Integer Zero
 85. (2751) Robot Collisions
 86. (2787) Ways to Express an Integer as Sum of Powers
-87. (2839) Check if Strings Can be Made Equal With Operations I
-88. (2840) Check if Strings Can be Made Equal With Operations II
-89. (2872) Maximum Number of K-Divisible Components
-90. (2943) Maximize Area of Square Hole in Grid
-91. (2946) Matrix Similarity After Cyclic Shifts
-92. (2975) Maximum Square Area by Removing Fences from a Field
-93. (2976) Minimum Cost to Convert String I
-94. (2977) Minimum Cost to Convert String II
-95. (2906) Construct Product Matrix
-96. (3000) Maximum Area of Longest Diagonal Rectangle
-97. (3003) Maximize the Number of Partitions After Operations
-98. (3010) Divide an Array Into Subarrays With Minimum Cost I
-99. (3013) Divide an Array Into Subarrays With Minimum Cost II
-100. (3021) Alice and Bob Playing Flower Game
-101. (3025) Find the Number of Ways to Place People I
-102. (3027) Find the Number of Ways to Place People II
-103. (3047) Find the Largest Area of Square Inside Two Rectangles
-104. (3070) Count Submatrices with Top-Left Element and Sum Less Than k
-105. (3074) Apple Redistribution into Boxes
-106. (3075) Maximize Happiness of Selected Children
-107. (3100) Water Bottles II
-108. (3129) Find All Possible Stable Binary Arrays I
-109. (3136) Valid Word
-110. (3147) Taking Maximum Energy From the Mystic Dungeon
-111. (3186) Maximum Total Damage With Spell Casting
-112. (3190) Find Minimum Operations to Make All Elements Divisible by Three
-113. (3195) Find the Minimum Area to Cover All Ones I
-114. (3197) Find the Minimum Area to Cover All Ones II
-115. (3201) Find the Maximum Length of Valid Subsequence I
-116. (3202) Find the Maximum Length of Valid Subsequence II
-117. (3212) Count Submatrices With Equal Frequency of X and Y
-118. (3217) Delete Nodes From Linked List Present in Array
-119. (3228) Maximum Number of Operations to Move Ones to the End
-120. (3289) The Two Sneaky Numbers of Digitville
-121. (3296) 3296.
+87. (2833) Furthest Point From Origin
+88. (2839) Check if Strings Can be Made Equal With Operations I
+89. (2840) Check if Strings Can be Made Equal With Operations II
+90. (2872) Maximum Number of K-Divisible Components
+91. (2943) Maximize Area of Square Hole in Grid
+92. (2946) Matrix Similarity After Cyclic Shifts
+93. (2975) Maximum Square Area by Removing Fences from a Field
+94. (2976) Minimum Cost to Convert String I
+95. (2977) Minimum Cost to Convert String II
+96. (2906) Construct Product Matrix
+97. (3000) Maximum Area of Longest Diagonal Rectangle
+98. (3003) Maximize the Number of Partitions After Operations
+99. (3010) Divide an Array Into Subarrays With Minimum Cost I
+100. (3013) Divide an Array Into Subarrays With Minimum Cost II
+101. (3021) Alice and Bob Playing Flower Game
+102. (3025) Find the Number of Ways to Place People I
+103. (3027) Find the Number of Ways to Place People II
+104. (3047) Find the Largest Area of Square Inside Two Rectangles
+105. (3070) Count Submatrices with Top-Left Element and Sum Less Than k
+106. (3074) Apple Redistribution into Boxes
+107. (3075) Maximize Happiness of Selected Children
+108. (3100) Water Bottles II
+109. (3129) Find All Possible Stable Binary Arrays I
+110. (3136) Valid Word
+111. (3147) Taking Maximum Energy From the Mystic Dungeon
+112. (3186) Maximum Total Damage With Spell Casting
+113. (3190) Find Minimum Operations to Make All Elements Divisible by Three
+114. (3195) Find the Minimum Area to Cover All Ones I
+115. (3197) Find the Minimum Area to Cover All Ones II
+116. (3201) Find the Maximum Length of Valid Subsequence I
+117. (3202) Find the Maximum Length of Valid Subsequence II
+118. (3212) Count Submatrices With Equal Frequency of X and Y
+119. (3217) Delete Nodes From Linked List Present in Array
+120. (3228) Maximum Number of Operations to Move Ones to the End
+121. (3289) The Two Sneaky Numbers of Digitville
+122. (3296) 3296.
 Minimum Number of Seconds to Make Mountain Height Zero
-122. (3304) Find the K-th Character in String Game I - (NOTE- You will find this Question solution file at the End)
-123. (3307) Find the K-th Character in String Game II
-124. (3314) Construct the Minimum Bitwise Array I
-125. (3315) Construct the Minimum Bitwise Array II
-126. (3318) Find X-Sum of All K-Long Subarrays I
-127. (3330) Find the Original Typed String I
-128. (3333) Find the Original Typed String II
-129. (3346) Maximum Frequency of an Element After Performing Operations I
-130. (3347) Maximum Frequency of an Element After Performing Operations II
-131. (3349) Adjacent Increasing Subarrays Detection I
-132. (3350) Adjacent Increasing Subarrays Detection II
-133. (3354) Make Array Elements Equal to Zero
-134. (3363) Find the Maximum Number of Fruits Collected
-135. (3370) Smallest Number With All Set Bits
-136. (3379) Transformed Array
-137. (3381) Maximum subarray sum with length Divisible by K
-138. (3397) Maximum Number of Distinct Elements After Operations
-139. (3418) Maximum Amount of Money Robot Can Earn
-140. (3432) Count Partitions with Even Sum Difference
-141. (3433) Count Mentions Per User
-142. (3439) Reschedule Meetings for Maximum Free Time I
-143. (3440) Reschedule Meetings for Maximum Free Time II
-144. (3446) Sort Matrix by Diagonals
-145. (3453) Separate Squares I
-146. (3454) Separate Squares II
-147. (3459) Length of Longest V-Shaped Diagonal Segment
-148. (3461) Check If Digits Are Equal in String After Operations I
-149. (3474) Lexicographically Smallest Generated String
-150. (3477) Fruits Into Baskets II
-151. (3479) Fruits Into Baskets III
-152. (3480) Maximize Subarrays After Removing One Conflicting Pair
-153. (3487) Maximum Unique Subarray Sum After Deletion
-154. (3488) Closest Equal Element Queries
-155. (3494) Find the Minimum Amount of Time to Brew Potions
-156. (3495) Minimum Operations to Make Array Elements Zero
-157. (3507) Minimum Pair Removal to Sort Array I
-158. (3510) Minimum Pair Removal to Sort Array II
-159. (3512) Minimum Operations to Make Array Sum Divisible by K
-160. (3516) Find Closest Person
-161. (3531) Count Covered Buildings
-162. (3539) Find Sum of Array Product of Magical Sequences
-163. (3541) Find Most Frequent Vowel and Consonant
-164. (3546) Equal Sum Grid Partition I
-165. (3548) Equal Sum Grid Partition II
-166. (3562) Maximum Profit from Trading Stocks with Discounts
-167. (3567) Minimum Absolute Difference in Sliding Submatrix
-168. (3573) Best Time to Buy and Sell Stock V
-169. (3577) Count the Number of Computer Unlocking Permutations
-170. (3578) Count Partitions With Max-Min Difference at Most K
-171. (3583) Count Special Triplets
-172. (3600) Maximize Spanning Tree Stability with Upgrades
-173. (3606) Coupon Code Validator
-174. (3607) Power Grid Maintenance
-175. (3623) Count Number of Trapezoids I
-176. (3625) Count Number of Trapezoids II
-177. (3634) Minimum Removals to Balance Array
-178. (3637) Trionic Array I
-179. (3640) Trionic Array II
-180. (3643) Flip Square Submatrix Vertically
-181. (3650) Minimum Cost Path with Edge Reversals
-182. (3651) Minimum Cost Path with Teleportations
-183. (3652) Best Time to Buy and Sell Stock using Strategy
-184. (3653) XOR After Range Multiplication Queries I
-185. (3655) XOR After Range Multiplication Queries II
-186. (3661) Maximum Walls Destroyed by Robots
-187. (3666) Minimum Operations to Equalize Binary String
-188. (3713) Longest Balanced Substring I
-189. (3714) Longest Balanced Substring II
-190. (3719) Longest Balanced Subarry I
-191. (3721) Longest Balanced Subarray II
-192. (3740) Minimum Distance Between Three Equal Elements I
-193. (3741) Minimum Distance Between Three Equal Elements II
-194. (3761) Minimum Absolute Distance Between Mirror Pairs
-195. (3783) Mirror Distance of an Integer
+123. (3304) Find the K-th Character in String Game I - (NOTE- You will find this Question solution file at the End)
+124. (3307) Find the K-th Character in String Game II
+125. (3314) Construct the Minimum Bitwise Array I
+126. (3315) Construct the Minimum Bitwise Array II
+127. (3318) Find X-Sum of All K-Long Subarrays I
+128. (3330) Find the Original Typed String I
+129. (3333) Find the Original Typed String II
+130. (3346) Maximum Frequency of an Element After Performing Operations I
+131. (3347) Maximum Frequency of an Element After Performing Operations II
+132. (3349) Adjacent Increasing Subarrays Detection I
+133. (3350) Adjacent Increasing Subarrays Detection II
+134. (3354) Make Array Elements Equal to Zero
+135. (3363) Find the Maximum Number of Fruits Collected
+136. (3370) Smallest Number With All Set Bits
+137. (3379) Transformed Array
+138. (3381) Maximum subarray sum with length Divisible by K
+139. (3397) Maximum Number of Distinct Elements After Operations
+140. (3418) Maximum Amount of Money Robot Can Earn
+141. (3432) Count Partitions with Even Sum Difference
+142. (3433) Count Mentions Per User
+143. (3439) Reschedule Meetings for Maximum Free Time I
+144. (3440) Reschedule Meetings for Maximum Free Time II
+145. (3446) Sort Matrix by Diagonals
+146. (3453) Separate Squares I
+147. (3454) Separate Squares II
+148. (3459) Length of Longest V-Shaped Diagonal Segment
+149. (3461) Check If Digits Are Equal in String After Operations I
+150. (3474) Lexicographically Smallest Generated String
+151. (3477) Fruits Into Baskets II
+152. (3479) Fruits Into Baskets III
+153. (3480) Maximize Subarrays After Removing One Conflicting Pair
+154. (3487) Maximum Unique Subarray Sum After Deletion
+155. (3488) Closest Equal Element Queries
+156. (3494) Find the Minimum Amount of Time to Brew Potions
+157. (3495) Minimum Operations to Make Array Elements Zero
+158. (3507) Minimum Pair Removal to Sort Array I
+159. (3510) Minimum Pair Removal to Sort Array II
+160. (3512) Minimum Operations to Make Array Sum Divisible by K
+161. (3516) Find Closest Person
+162. (3531) Count Covered Buildings
+163. (3539) Find Sum of Array Product of Magical Sequences
+164. (3541) Find Most Frequent Vowel and Consonant
+165. (3546) Equal Sum Grid Partition I
+166. (3548) Equal Sum Grid Partition II
+167. (3562) Maximum Profit from Trading Stocks with Discounts
+168. (3567) Minimum Absolute Difference in Sliding Submatrix
+169. (3573) Best Time to Buy and Sell Stock V
+170. (3577) Count the Number of Computer Unlocking Permutations
+171. (3578) Count Partitions With Max-Min Difference at Most K
+172. (3583) Count Special Triplets
+173. (3600) Maximize Spanning Tree Stability with Upgrades
+174. (3606) Coupon Code Validator
+175. (3607) Power Grid Maintenance
+176. (3623) Count Number of Trapezoids I
+177. (3625) Count Number of Trapezoids II
+178. (3634) Minimum Removals to Balance Array
+179. (3637) Trionic Array I
+180. (3640) Trionic Array II
+181. (3643) Flip Square Submatrix Vertically
+182. (3650) Minimum Cost Path with Edge Reversals
+183. (3651) Minimum Cost Path with Teleportations
+184. (3652) Best Time to Buy and Sell Stock using Strategy
+185. (3653) XOR After Range Multiplication Queries I
+186. (3655) XOR After Range Multiplication Queries II
+187. (3661) Maximum Walls Destroyed by Robots
+188. (3666) Minimum Operations to Equalize Binary String
+189. (3713) Longest Balanced Substring I
+190. (3714) Longest Balanced Substring II
+191. (3719) Longest Balanced Subarry I
+192. (3721) Longest Balanced Subarray II
+193. (3740) Minimum Distance Between Three Equal Elements I
+194. (3741) Minimum Distance Between Three Equal Elements II
+195. (3761) Minimum Absolute Distance Between Mirror Pairs
+196. (3783) Mirror Distance of an Integer